Hullow/Minishell/README.md

 The shell interprets single and double quotes, but not parentheses, wildcards, semicolons and backslashes.

-The prompt is managed by the Readline library.
+The prompt is managed using the [Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html).